ikey4u/pigger/README.md

     go get -u github.com/gobuffalo/packr
     go get -u github.com/json-iterator/go

 Everything is got prepared!
-You can run `make` then your are done.
+Clone the project and run `make` then your are done.
 One more thing, if you have installed [gox](https://github.com/mitchellh/gox), you can run `make release` to build binary for linux, mac and window platforms.